corda/corda-docs-portal/content/en/docs/apps/bankinabox/user-interface/how-to.md

 tags:
 - Bank in a Box
 - UI
-title: How to guide
+title: How-to guide
 weight: 300
 ---

-# How to guide
+# How-to guide

 When using the Bank in a Box application, you will be able to perform different tasks depending on your user role.